ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt03_ray_traversal.md

 }
 ```

+### Which one to use

 For most simple examples, Ray Query usually offers better performance, and it is what we recommend you use to implement ray tracing effects.
 Right now, Mali devices in the market only offer Ray Query support.
 On Arm GPUs, Ray Query is hardware accelerated for both `Compute` and `Fragment` shaders, but we recommend using `Fragment` shaders, to benefit from frame buffer compression.
-We recommend reading our [AFBC best practices](https://developer.arm.com/documentation/101897/0302/Buffers-and-textures/AFBC-textures) to learn more.
+We recommend reading our [AFBC best practices](https://developer.arm.com/documentation/101897/latest/Buffers-and-textures/AFBC-textures) to learn more.